Dynamic Privacy Budget Allocation Improves Data Efficiency of Differentially Private Gradient Descent: Dynamic Policies by Minimizing Utility Upper Bounds

 We can have $\zeta \ge 0$.

 By the definition of $U_3(T, \sigma)$, we can get

 \end{proofEnd}

 The upper bound includes three parts that influence the bound differently: \underline{\emph{(1) Convergence.}} The convergence term is mainly determined by $\eta_0$ and $\kappa$. $\eta_0$ should be in $(0, \kappa)$ such that the upper bound can converge.
-A large $\eta_0$ will be preferred to speed up convergence if it does not make the rest two terms worse. \underline{\emph{(2) Noise Variance.}} The second term compressed in $U_3$ is the effect of the averaged noise, $\sum \nolimits_{i=1}^t \beta^{2(t-i)} \sigma_i^2$.
+A large $\eta_0$ will be preferred to speed up convergence if it does not make the other two terms worse. \underline{\emph{(2) Noise Variance.}} The second term compressed in $U_3$ is the effect of the averaged noise, $\sum \nolimits_{i=1}^t \beta^{2(t-i)} \sigma_i^2$.
 One difference introduced by the momentum is the factor $(1-\beta)/(1-\beta^t)$ which is less than $\gamma^t$ at the beginning and converges to a non-zero constant $1-\beta$.
 Therefore, in $U_3$, $\gamma^{T-t}(1-\beta)/(1-\beta^t)$ will be constantly less than $\gamma^T$ meanwhile.
-Furthermore, when $t>\hat T$, the moving average $\sum \nolimits_{i=1}^t \beta^{2(t-i)} \sigma_i^2$ smooths the influence of each $\sigma_t$.
-In \cref{sec:appd_exp}, we will see that the influence dynamics is less steep than that of GD. \underline{\emph{(3) Momentum Effect.}} The momentum effect term can improve the upper bound when $\eta_0$ is small.
+Furthermore, when $t>\hat T$, the moving average $\sum \nolimits_{i=1}^t \beta^{2(t-i)} \sigma_i^2$ smooths the influence of each $\sigma_t$. \underline{\emph{(3) Momentum Effect.}} The momentum effect term can improve the upper bound when $\eta_0$ is small.
 For example, when $\beta = 0.9$ and $\gamma=0.99$, then $\eta_0 \le 0.98/M$ which is a rational value.
 Following the analysis, when $M$ is large which means the gradient norms will significantly fluctuate, the momentum term may take the lead.
 Adjusting the noise scale in this case may be less useful for improving utility.